-Dr. Anna Tso (ORCID ID: 0000-0002-2091-2547) received her PhD in Applied Linguistics from The University of Birmingham, U.K. She is an Associate Professor of English and Comparative Literature at the School of Arts and Social Sciences, where she heads the Master of Arts in Applied English Linguistics and directs the Research Institute for Digital Culture and Humanities (RIDCH).
-She is also an award-winning children's author whose books have won and been shortlisted for the Purple Dragonfly Book Awards and the Debbie Alvarez Memorial Award.
+Dr. Anna Tso (ORCID ID: 0000-0002-2091-2547) received her PhD in Applied Linguistics from The University of Birmingham, U.K. She is an Associate Professor in the School of Arts and Social Sciences, where she teaches English language and literature, heads the Master of Arts in Applied English Linguistics, and directs the Research Institute for Digital Culture and Humanities (RIDCH).
+She is also an award-winning children's author whose books have won the Purple Dragonfly Book Awards, been named a finalist for the Debbie Alvarez Memorial Award, and appeared on the recommended reading list of the Korean International School, Hong Kong.

 Teaching Areas & Research Interests